Oregon ABLE Savings Plan

 Key differences between ABLE accounts and Special Needs Trusts

 As the comparison above shows, an ABLE account is inexpensive and easy to set up (no lawyer needed, you can open an account online in minutes) and has low ongoing fees.
 The funds in an ABLE are owned by the beneficiary, who can spend on a wide range of needs without prior approval.
-However, ABLE accounts have contribution limits (currently $19,000 per year and around $400,000 total in Oregon and age-of-onset restrictions (must meet disability onset before 26, or 46 starting in 2026).
+However, ABLE accounts have contribution limits (currently $20,000 per year and around $400,000 total in Oregon) and age-of-onset restrictions (the disability must have begun before age 46).
 They are best for supplementing daily quality of life, for example, paying for groceries, assistive technology, or rent, and not meant to hold very large sums (oregonablesavings.com).

 Distributions from a trust for the beneficiary’s needs may or may not be taxable to the beneficiary depending on the source (e.g. distributions of trust principal or gifts are not taxed, but distributions of income might pass out taxable income to the beneficiary).
 Overall, trusts are less tax-efficient and often require professional tax preparation.
 Cost and complexity are also considerations.
 Setting up a special needs trust requires hiring an attorney and incurring legal fees, often several hundred dollars to a few thousand, unless you use a pooled trust (oregonablesavings.com).
 There are typically ongoing trustee fees (a corporate or professional trustee will charge either a flat annual fee or a percentage of assets).